bhumikamittal7/bhumikamittal7.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Student Volunteer for ACM SIGPLAN [SPLASH 2023](https://2023.splashcon.org/).
+I will be one of the student volunteers for ACM SIGPLAN [SPLASH 2023](https://2023.splashcon.org/).